Chairman of India's Syndicate Bank arrested on bribery allegations

 “We’ve taken him into custody,” CBI spokeswoman Kanchan Prasad told Reuters on Sunday.
 Jain will be produced before a court on Monday, she said.

 The CBI said it searched 20 locations in four cities and found “incriminating documents” related to the case.
-It also found cash, jewelery and property documents from Jain’s house, the agency said.
+It also found cash, jewellery and property documents from Jain’s house, the agency said.

 Rising bad loans are a concern for Indian banks.
-Stressed loans in India, those categorized as bad or restructured, total $100 billion, or about 10 percent of all loans.
+Stressed loans in India, those categorised as bad or restructured, total $100 billion, or about 10 percent of all loans.

 Last year, the CBI investigated a senior executive of top lender State Bank of India for allegedly taking bribes to facilitate loans to a company.